Contract of Purchase & Sale Explanation for First Time Vancouver Home Buyers

 Price in a Real Estate Offer – Section 1

 The widely held perception is that an offer has how much the Buyer is willing to pay and if the Seller accepts the Buyers price its a done deal.

 Many first time home buyers think a real estate offer to buy property in Vancouver is a simple document that only is about price.

 Fill out the form below for Mike's First Time Home Tips newsletter list.

 Are you a realtor?
 Click here

-The Price is Written Numerically & Alphabetically?
+Price in a Real Estate Offer is Written Numerically & Alphabetically?

 The Seller Accepts the Price, How do I Pay?